-7.3.5 Identity Classification
+8.4.5 Identity Classification

-The default MSP implementation allows to further classify identities into clients and peers, based on the OUs of their x509 certificates.
-An identity should be classified as a client if it submits transactions, queries peers, etc. An identity should be classified as a peer if it endorses or commits transactions.
-In order to define clients and peers of a given MSP, the config.yaml file needs to be set appropriately.
-Here is an example:
+The default MSP implementation allows organizations to further classify identities into clients, admins, peers, and orderers based on the OUs of their x509 certificates.

+- An identity should be classified as a client if it transacts on the network. - An identity should be classified as an admin if it handles administrative tasks such as joining a peer to a channel or signing a channel configuration update transaction. - An identity should be classified as a peer if it endorses or commits transactions. - An identity should be classified as an orderer if belongs to an ordering node.

+In order to define the clients, admins, peers, and orderers of a given MSP, the config.yaml file needs to be set appropriately.
+You can find an example NodeOU section of the config.yaml file below:

 '''

 NodeOUs:

 Enable: true

+For each identity classification that you would like to utilize, specify

+an OU identifier.

+You can optionally configure that the OU identifier must be issued by a specific,

+\hookrightarrow CA

+or intermediate certificate from your organization.
+However, it is typical to NOT

+configure a specific Certificate.
+By not configuring a specific Certificate, you,

+able to add other CA or intermediate certs later, without having to reissue all.

+\rightarrow credentials.

+For this reason, the sample below comments out the Certificate field.

 ClientOUIdentifier:

 Certificate: "cacerts/cacert.pem"

 OrganizationalUnitIdentifier: "client"

+AdminOUIdentifier:

+Certificate: "cacerts/cacert.pem"

+OrganizationalUnitIdentifier: "admin"

 PeerOUIdentifier:

 Certificate: "cacerts/cacert.pem"

 OrganizationalUnitIdentifier: "peer"

+OrdererOUIdentifier:

+Certificate: "cacerts/cacert.pem"

+OrganizationalUnitIdentifier: "orderer"

 '''

-As shown above, the NodeOUs.Enable is set to true, this enables the identify classification.
-Then, client (peer) identifiers are defined by setting the following properties for the NodeOUs.ClientOUIdentifier (NodeOUs.PeerOUIdentifier) key:
+Identity classification is enabled when NodeOUs.
+Enable is set to true.
+Then the client (admin, peer, orderer) organizational unit identifier is defined by setting the properties of the NodeOUs.
+ClientOUIdentifier (NodeOUs.
+AdminOUIdentifier, NodeOUs.
+PeerOUIdentifier, NodeOUs.
+OrdererOUIdentifier) key:

-- 1. OrganizationalUnitIdentifier: Set this to the value that matches the OU that the x509 certificate of a client (peer) should contain. - 2.
-Certificate: Set this to the CA or intermediate CA under which client (peer) identities should be validated.
+- 1. OrganizationalUnitIdentifier: Is the OU value that the x509 certificate needs to contain to be considered a client (admin, peer, orderer respectively).
+If this field is empty, then the classification is not applied. - 2.
+Certificate: (Optional) Set this to the path of the CA or intermediate CA certificate under which client (peer, admin or orderer) identities should be validated.
 The field is relative to the MSP root folder.
-It can be empty, meaning that the identity's x509 certificate can be validated under any CA defined in the MSP configuration.
+Only a single Certificate can be specified.
+If you do not set this field, then the identities are validated under any CA defined in the organization's MSP configuration, which could be desirable in the future if you need to add other CA or intermediate certificates.